Resilience-Regenerative Ecology

 Objectives:

-To provide a centralized forum for dialogue and support for participants in our bioregion to discuss and identify restoration projects and to provide input and technical knowledge and needs in the southwest Florida bioregion.
+To encourage dialogue and support in our bioregion to identify restoration projects and to provide input and technical knowledge and needs in southwest Florida.

-Invite key players to meet with the working group and board members to relate their engagement, successes and key impediments they encounter in advancing their work.
+Invite partners to relate their engagement, successes and key impediments they encounter in advancing their work.

 An important RESET CONVERSATION on Resilance Post-Hurricane Ian: